PaulTran47/econ-grad-app-deadlines/index.md

 ## How is the information updated?

-Manually, because I haven't bothered to make it more automated by scrapping each school's Ph.D. websites.
+Manually, because I haven't bothered to make it more automated by scrapping each school's PhD websites.
 Maybe later in the future I will.

 ## Why isn't the year included?